-Investment (in a security) is a financial asset (such as a bond or share or other negotiable instrument evidencing debt or ownership) held by an entity for the accretion of wealth through distribution (such as interest and dividends), for capital appreciation or for other benefits to the investing entity such as those obtained through trading relationships.
+Investment (in a security) is a financial asset (such as a bond or share or other negotiable instrument evidencing debt or ownership) held by an entity for trading, the accretion of wealth through distribution (such as interest and dividends), for capital appreciation or for other benefits to the investing entity such as those obtained through trading relationships.
+Current investments are those that would satisfy the criteria for being classified as current in accordance with paragraph 1.16 of the SME-FRS.